Street names in Barcelona: Municipal aggregations

-The beginning of the century was marked by the geographical expansion of the city: in 1897 Barcelona annexed six bordering towns that had been independent until then: Sants, Les Corts, San Gervasio de Cassolas, Gràcia, San Andrés de Palomar and San Martín de Provensals.
-Horta was also annexed in 1904; in 1921, Sarriá and Santa Cruz de Olorde (a small piece of land in Collserola separated from Molins de Rey); in 1924, Collblanc and the Marina de Hospitalet, where the Zona Franca was created; and, in 1943, El Buen Pastor and Barón de Viver, separated from Santa Coloma de Gramanet.
+The beginning of the century was marked by the geographical expansion of the city: in 1897 Barcelona annexed six bordering towns that had been independent until then: Sants, Les Corts, Sant Gervasi de Cassoles, Gràcia, Sant Andreu de Palomar and Sant Martí de Provençals.
+Horta was also annexed in 1904; in 1921, Sarrià and Santa Creu d'Olorda (a small piece of land in the Collserola Hills detached from Molins de Rei); in 1924, Collblanc and the Marina de l'Hospitalet, where the Zona Franca was created; and, in 1943, El Bon Pastor and Baró de Viver, scinded from Santa Coloma de Gramenet.
 The city grew from 15.5 km2 to 77.8 km2, and from a population of 383,908 to 559,589.

-With the aggregation of the neighboring municipalities and the new incorporation of a large number of public roads, it was found that there were numerous duplicities, since several municipalities — and also neighborhoods on the outskirts of Barcelona, such as Hostafrancs, La Barceloneta and Pueblo Seco — had streets with the same names, especially in terms of streets named after saints.
+With the aggregation of the neighboring municipalities and the new incorporation of a large number of public roads, it was found that there were numerous duplicities, since several municipalities — and also neighborhoods on the outskirts of Barcelona, such as Hostafrancs, La Barceloneta and Poble Sec — had streets with the same names, especially in terms of streets named after saints.
 For example, there were nine streets named after St. Joseph, and eight named after St. John.
 While this situation was being regularized, it was necessary to clarify the former locality of each street in the correspondence, so that it would reach its correct destination.
 In 1907, a report was created in charge of the nomenclature of the streets, thanks to whose work 361 streets were renamed to avoid these duplicities.
 The new names incorporated a new ordinance drafted in 1905 that established the dedication of personalities only ten years after their death.

-Different criteria were used to name the new streets: towns in Catalonia (Agramunt, Arbós, Calaf, Cambrils, Escornalbou); counties in Catalonia (Panadés, Priorat, La Selva); Spanish regions (Asturias, Extremadura, Castile, Canary Islands); illustrious personalities of the towns added (Agustí Milà, Pons i Gallarza, Guillem Tell); personalities of the cultural world (Bretón de los Herreros, Marian Aguiló, Ramón y Cajal, Jules Verne, Voltaire, Zola, Frederic Soler); republican or liberal figures (Doctor Rizal, Estanislao Figueras, Víctor Balaguer, Ríos Rosas, Rossend Arús, Suñer y Capdevila, Vidal y Valenciano); names from the workers' movement (La Internacional, Élisée Reclus, Emancipación); and figures from the past (Socrates, Pythagoras, Rubens, Titian, Pasteur, Mistral).
+Different criteria were used to name the new streets: towns in Catalonia (Agramunt, Arbós, Calaf, Cambrils, Escornalbou); counties in Catalonia (Panadés, Priorat, La Selva); Spanish regions (Asturias, Extremadura, Castile, Canary Islands); illustrious personalities of the towns added (Agustí Milà, Pons i Gallarza, Guillem Tell); personalities of the cultural world (Bretón de los Herreros, Marian Aguiló, Ramón y Cajal, Jules Verne, Voltaire, Zola, Frederic Soler, Frederic Mistral); republican or liberal figures (Doctor Rizal, Estanislao Figueras, Víctor Balaguer, Ríos Rosas, Rossend Arús, Sunyer i Capdevila, Vidal y Valenciano); names from the workers' movement (La Internacional, Élisée Reclus, Emancipación); and figures from the past (Socrates, Pythagoras, Rubens, Titian, Pasteur).